1997–98 Los Angeles Kings season

-The 1997–98 Los Angeles Kings season was the Kings' 31st season in the National Hockey League.
+The 1997–98 Los Angeles Kings season was the Kings' 31st season in the National Hockey League (NHL).
 The Kings qualified for the playoffs for the first time in five years, losing in the first round to St. Louis in four straight games.

 Offseason

 Regular season

 On Saturday, April 11, 1998, the Kings scored three short-handed goals in 4-3 win over the Colorado Avalanche.